PM laments ‘incredibly disruptive’ borders

 Scott Morrison has expressed frustration at the “incredibly disruptive” impact state border closures are having on individuals and businesses.

-The prime minister acknowledged state premiers were trying to protect their own citizens from coronavirus but said more work was needed to make the restrictions more workable.
+The prime minister acknowledged state premiers were trying to protect their own citizens from coronavirus but said the restrictions needed to be more flexible.

 “I understand what they’re seeking to do but it’s important that all premiers act on the basis of transparent medical advice,” he told ABC News Breakfast on Wednesday.

-“If there’s going to be these border arrangements in place they will, of course, have very serious impacts on the economies of their states and the livelihoods of those who live in those states.
+“If there (are) going to be these border arrangements in place they will, of course, have very serious impacts on the economies of their states and the livelihoods of those who live in those states.

 “That all has to be weighed up.”

+Mr Morrison told Melburnians “we are turning the corner” and thanked them for their sacrifice as harsh lockdown measures continue.

+The prime minister said he was hopeful for a more normal Christmas in 2020, after the horror bushfires last year.

-It appears some some state borders could remain closed long into next year.
+It appears some state borders could remain closed well into next year.

-Western Australia has cancelled its annual royal show and postponed phase five restrictions for another two months in a bid to prevent the spread of COVID-19.
+Western Australia has cancelled its annual royal show and postponed phase five restrictions for another two months.

 Tasmania’s borders will remain closed until at least December 1.